 In addition, PPRM was awarded a $30,000 grant from Planned Parenthood Federation of America to help cover costs associated with follow-up care.
 When Planned Parenthood doctors and nurses identify potential breast abnormalities in patients, they refer patients for diagnostic follow-up care.
 Various Planned Parenthood health centers throughout the state will have these funds available.

 Already, PPRM is a trusted provider of breast cancer screening for women in Colorado.
 Last year, PPRM provided breast cancer screening for 15,452 women.
 Nationwide, Planned Parenthood health centers provide breast cancer screening for nearly 750,000 women each year.

-The expanded breast health program will give more women access to lifesaving cancer screenings, diagnostic services, and educational resources to help them identify potential breast health issues early, and make informed decisions about their care.
+The expanded breast health program will give more women access to lifesaving cancer screenings, diagnostic services, and educational resources to help them identify potential breast health issues early, and make the best decisions about their health care.

+Planned Parenthood is a critical resource for women in the fight to detect breast cancer early.
 One in five women has turned to Planned Parenthood at some time in her life for health care.
-PPLM’s health centers across the state will be participating in the new breast health program.
-To learn more, go to www.pplm.org or call 800-258-4448.
+To learn more, go to www.pprm.org or call 1.800.230.PLAN.

 Planned Parenthood of the Rocky Mountains empowers individuals and families in the communities we serve to make informed choices about their sexual and reproductive health by providing high quality health services, comprehensive sex education, and strategic advocacy.
 More than 123,000 women, men, and young adults annually visit our 28 health centers throughout Colorado, New Mexico, Southern Nevada, and Wyoming.
 Since 1916, we have been the region’s most trusted provider of reproductive health care.
 For more information about Planned Parenthood of the Rocky Mountains, call 1.800.230.PLAN or visit pprm.org for the health center nearest you.